 Indeed, this lines up with my own research on Florida's DB plan.
 Only about one-quarter of new Florida teachers remain in the pension plan for the eight years it takes to qualify for any pension plan at all.
 A Florida teacher must teach continuously for 24 years before finally qualifying for a pension worth more than her own contributions plus interest.
 And only about one-in-ten stick around long enough to reach the state's normal retirement age.
 In short, Florida's defined benefit pension system doesn't work well for the vast majority of its teachers.

 Why, then, does Florida default all of its teachers into the defined benefit Pension Plan?
+(Note: See update below.
+Florida has since changed its default option.)
 If teachers do not proactively enroll in a retirement plan within their first five months on the job--a time when many first-year teachers are more worried about the demands of their new job--the state automatically enrolls them in the Pension Plan.
 To put it another way, Florida defaults all of its rookie teachers into a retirement plan that, as the plan itself acknowledges, is probably not right for most of them.

 Now, Florida deserves credit for offering its teachers a choice at all.
 Alaska is the only state that automatically enrolls all teachers in a portable retirement plan, but five other states in addition to Florida--Michigan, Ohio, South Carolina, Utah, Washington--provide teachers a choice.
 The rest automatically place all of their teachers into back-loaded defined benefit plans.